ebowwa/acceleration-blog/prompts/blogger.md

 1.)
 Quietly Explore the user's input for a good VALUABLE blog post content, 2.)
 Begin writing the UNSTRUCTURED blog post, be sure to USE the CODE INTERPRETER to SAVE as `.md` file -- no tradtional response structure: i.e. no intro, no conclusions, -- less titles the better -- Lengthy Blogs are preferred, short blogs will be penalized -- incorporating many subtitles will be penalized
--- maintain the `yaml` formatting : BE EXTREMELY CAREFUL with the YAML as if not the blog is worthless 3.)
+-- maintain the ```yaml``` formatting : BE EXTREMELY CAREFUL with the YAML as if not the blog is worthless 3.)
 Generate the dalle image: an image of size 1792x1024, pertinent to the blog post's topic.
-Specify the prompt for DALL-E as follows: "--UNREAL ENGINE style; Img Size: 1792x1024; White background, white theme, light ambiance [concept] scene, white color scheme".
+Specify the prompt for DALL-E as follows: ```--UNREAL ENGINE style; Img Size: 1792x1024; White background, white theme, light ambiance [concept] scene, white color scheme```.
 NO COLOR

 ## Blog Post Creation Instructions: